 - On the ground contacts who can provide first-hand information about a project or plant

 Where possible, iron and steel plant data is circulated for review to researchers familiar with local conditions and languages.
-Reviewers and collaborators include Global Efficiency Intelligence, Steel On The Net, Centre for Research on Energy and Clean Air, Spatial Finance Initiative, Council on Energy, Environment and Water (CEEW), Ember Climate, Raven Ridge Resources, and many other individual contributors.
+Reviewers and collaborators include Global Efficiency Intelligence, Centre for Research on Energy and Clean Air, Spatial Finance Initiative, Council on Energy, Environment and Water (CEEW), Ember Climate, Raven Ridge Resources, and many other individual contributors.

 For each iron and steel plant, a wiki page is created on Global Energy Monitor’s GEM.wiki.
 Wiki pages provide a repository for plant details including plant owner, parent company, plant status, iron and steel production method, plant capacity and actual production, location (coordinates and map), and furnace details, as well as additional in-depth information that may include plant background, financing, environmental impacts, raw material sourcing, finished product uses, public opposition, aerial photographs, videos, and links to plant environmental permits.
 Under standard wiki convention, all information is linked to a published reference, such as a news article, company or government report, or a regulatory permit.
 In order to ensure data integrity in the open-access wiki environment, Global Energy Monitor researchers review all edits of project wiki pages.